 Article ID: 2174324 - View products that this article applies to.

-When you make a change to a parent (top-level) domain that's verified within your organizational account, such as Office 365, Windows Azure, or Windows Intune, a child domain that's also verified within your organizational account doesn't inherit the changes.
+When you make a change to a parent (top-level) domain that's verified within your organizational account, such as Office 365, Microsoft Azure, or Windows Intune, a child domain that's also verified within your organizational account doesn't inherit the changes.
 This issue may occur when you do one of the following: